Lazarius2160/Projet_P5_Trousseau_Camba/Test_hector_quadrotor.md

  We have already access to a lot a features such as : camera, sonar, laserscan.
  We can control the drone with teleop or a joystick.

+ In order to simulate physical environmment you can publish within the /wind topic.

  This solution is really beginner friendly.
  However if you need to realised more advanced mission, you will have to create your own script.
-You can see some example of code in the following thesis :
+You can see some example of code (simulation is page 49) in the following thesis :
  [Thesis_Hector_control.pdf](https://github.com/Lazarius2160/Projet_P5_Trousseau_Camba/files/6082694/Thesis_Hector_control.pdf)